-The RAC began in 2007 to unite all curly horse owners to encourage and motivate each other and to promoting the breed.
+The RAC began in 2007 and continued until 2015.
+It was created to unite all curly horse owners to encourage and motivate each other and to promoting the breed.
 Participating riders earn points to win amazing prizes.
 This blog was created to share with others their personal journey with each other and the public. *This blog is not a training blog and any techniques or methods shown here are not necessarily enforced by the RAC.
-Consult your trainer for advice.
-For more info about curly horses visit: http://curlyhorsecountry.com
+Consult your trainer for advice. http://curlyhorsecountry.com

 what a busy month...
 Zoe and I have managed to take quite a few horses through the course - and I have a tremendous back log of photo's and video !
 Maybe I'll continue to post a few during the coming weeks.
 We've had a lot of fun -- and I am thrilled to see so many RAC'ers out showing so much enthusiasm for the challenge month :)